apache/cordova-docs/www/docs/en/edge/guide/hybrid/plugins/index.md

 - [Windows Phone 8 Plugins](../../platforms/wp8/plugin.html)
 - [Windows Plugins](../../platforms/win8/plugin.html)

-The Tizen platform does not support plugins.

 ## Publishing Plugins

 Once you develop your plugin, you may want to publish and share it with the community.
 You can publish your plugin to any `npmjs`-based registry, but the recommended one is the [NPM registry](https://www.npmjs.com).
 Please read our [publishing plugins to npm guide](http://plugins.cordova.io/npm/developers.html).